|The Waiting Game

 Is one way to avoid the ethical mess is to have a "National" society of organ donations?
 What is the difference between heart and brain death?
 Is it necessary to use Regitine to preserve organs, and what are its dangers?
 What is the research/clinical status of alternatives such as artificial organs, animal organs, etc.?
 Is there something wrong with this constant prolonging of life?
-Alex McDaniels of Gurnee, IL asks: Is it necessary to use Regitine to preserve organs, and what are its dangers?
+Online NewsHour asks: What is the difference between heart and brain death?
+Does it make a difference for procuring organs?

 Dr. Michael DeVita responds:

 The traditional criteria for death are three: absense of circulation (blood flow), absense of respiration (no breathing) and absense of neurologic activity (unresponsiveness).
 The vast majority of people are pronounced dead using these well accepted criteria.
 However, ever since doctors developed the capability to sustain life artificially through the use of heart and lung machines, there has been a group of patients who did not meet the traditional criteria for death.
 These patients were kept alive by machines, without hope of recovery and without possibility of recovering consciousness.
 In the late 1960's and early 1970's, there was a national debate to determine whether such patients could and should be pronounced dead, and if so, what criteria to use.
 In 1981, a President's Commission recommended that it is appropriate to pronounce death using only neurologic criteria even if the heart and lungs were still working.
 Patients satisfying these criteria are termed "brain dead."
 The commission specifically stated that the new neurologic criteria were intended to complement and not replace the traditional criteria.
 And that is what happened.
 There are two complementary criteria for determining death.
 An analogy might be using either DNA analysis or fingerprint analysis to determine identity: they are each reasonable and sufficient to determine identity.
 One need not do both.